-When I acquired it, it had hundreds of links and many of them were from government-run websites.
+When I acquired it, it had hundreds of link building ops and many of them were from government-run websites.

 I quickly acquired the site and turned it into an online casino site.
-Within a few months, the site ranked number 2 on Google for the term “online casino,” which is still a highly competitive term.
+Within a few months, the site ranked number 2 on Google for the term “online casino,” which is still a highly competitive term on the search engines.

 On the website, I listed out the top 10 online casinos that someone could sign up for.
 Every time a user signed up because of my site, I got paid an affiliate commission.
 The site was averaging $40,000 to $60,000 a month.
 Apparently, I didn’t do a great job at fine tuning the site for affiliate income, as the person ranking above me was making over $100,000 each month.

-A lot of SEOs still leverage expired domains… but very few focus on ones that contain .gov and .edu links, even though they tend to be the most powerful.
-You also have to pay more for these expired domain names, but I never understood why someone would try to save a few bucks when the difference could mean ranking number 1 versus not.
+A lot of search engine optimizations still leverage expired domains… but very few focus on ones that contain .gov and .edu links, even though they tend to be the most powerful.
+You also have to pay more for these expired domain names, but I never understood why someone would try to save a few bucks when the difference could mean ranking number 1 on the search engine versus not.

 Crazy Tactic #3: I Can Has Poker?

 Have you heard of a crazy cat website called I Can Has Cheezburger?
-I don’t know how popular the site is at the moment, but it used to generate around 500,000,000 page views a month.
+I don’t know how popular the site is at the moment in the search results, but it used to generate around 500,000,000 page views a month.
 Not too shabby for a site that has tons of cat memes.